METR4202/ubuntu-ros2-setup/ros2/create_package.md

 ![First node](resources/create_package_04.png)

 Now you can build and install the node.
-To do that update the `setup.py`, section `entry_points` to the following:
+To do that update `setup.py`, section `entry_points` to the following:

         entry_points={
             'console_scripts': [